Chris Yip-Au

-Chris Yip-Au Hew Seem (born 1994) is a Singaporean football manager and former footballer who manages the Seychelles women's national football team.
+Chris Yip-Au Hew Seem (born October 1994) is a Singaporean football professional head coach and former footballer who is currently the head coach of the Seychelles women's national team.

 Early life

 Yip-Au was born in 1994 in Singapore.
-She was described as "been a part of Singapore’s international football setup since she was 14-years-old".
+She was described as having "been a part of Singapore’s international football setup since she was 14-years-old".

 Education

-Yip-Au attended Bowen Secondary School in Singapore.
+Yip-Au attended Bowen Secondary School and Victoria Junior College in Singapore.
 After that, she attended Nanyang Technological University in Singapore.

+She received her AFC 'A' Diploma license by AFC in August 2025.

 Playing career

 Yip-Au represented Singapore internationally.
 She played for the Singapore women's national football team at the 2019 AFF Women's Championship.

 Style of play

 Yip-Au mainly operated as an attacking player.
 She has operated as a winger and attacking midfielder.

 Managerial career

-In 2023, Yip-Au was appointed manager of the Seychelles women's national football team.
+In 2023, Yip-Au was appointed manager of the Seychelles women's national team.
 She managed the team during friendly matches against Mali and South Sudan.

 Personal life

 Yip-Au obtained a United States Soccer Federation coaching license.
 She has regarded Wales international Jess Fishlock and United States international Tobin Heath as her football idols.